jthies/dcse-summerschool/src/README.md

    within a subfolder of the `build` directory corresponding to one exercise/solution, only this exercise/solution will be compiled.

-+ Each exercise comes with one or two parameter list files for specifying the settings of the iterative solver and the preconditioner.

-+ The programs can be executed as follows (here, for the solution):
++ The programs can be executed as follows:

    ```shell
    mpirun -n 4 ./solution.exe [options]
    ```

+   In this case, the test is run on 4 MPI ranks.
+Since FROSch **assumes a one-to-one correspondence of MPI ranks and subdomains**, the test automatically uses 4 subdomains.
+Moreover, the tests are based on a structured domain decomposition with

+   + $N^2$ subdomains in two dimensions and
+   + $N^3$ subdomains in three dimensions,

+   for some $N$.

-   The list of all options can be printed with:
++ The list of all options can be printed with:

    ```shell
    ./solution.exe --help